PRRA Releases PCU Centre Roof Report Details - PortageOnline.com

 A mechanical systems review was also commissioned, and found a lack of fire sealing of the mechanical room, lack of controls in the design of the ice plant heat recovery system, missing insulation on the heating system serving one of the arenas and inadequate heating in the multi-purpose room and entrance stairs.

 KGS is also preparing another report that explores the costs to repair structural issues and other concerns identified.
+Sattler says costs tied to all the major items identified in the report, including: the aquatic centre roof, the concrete of the Portage Mutual Arena, the dehumidification system in the pool and the PCU Centre heat recovery system, are being sought as damages.
+Other minor issues will be absorbed by the PRRA.

+"Some of them, it's more costly to include it in the legal battle than it is to repair ourselves," Sattler explains.

+None of the reports' findings change the current course of action and plan to re-open the pool by September 2017, Ferris and Sattler explain.
+Requests for proposals will be issued at the end of January, and the hope is to have a tender awarded by late February or early March, allowing the pool roof repairs to commence as soon as the weather allows it.